 Magical realism and fabulism present fantastic and mundane elements side-by-side as if there is no conflict between the two.
 This is often used to punctuate the hidden meaning of mundane realities by means of the fantastic “magical” elements.
 This subgenre has close ties to Surrealism and Post-Modernism.
 Though often used interchangeably, magical realism differs from fabulism in having historic roots in postcolonialism and resistance to oppression.

 Me and Marvin Gardens by Amy Sarig King

 Mythic fantasy refers to stories rooted in fables or mythology.
 These works are inspired by or in some way draws from the tropes, themes, and symbolism of myth, folklore, and fairy tales.
 These could be pantheon-based characterizations, or retellings of famous mythological journeys in fantasy settings.
 This subgenre also overlaps with “Mythpunk,” a kind of postmodern mythic fantasy category.

 Circe by Madeline Miller

 Aru Shah and the End of Time by Roshani Chokshi

 The Lightning Thief by Rick Riordan

 The Language of Thorns by Leigh Barudgo

 The Storm Runner by Jennifer Cervantes

 What’s your favorite fantasy subgenre?
-Are any of these subgenres or books on your TBR?
+Are any of these fantasy subgenres or books on your TBR?
 Comment below!